davanstrien/davanstrien.github.com/CV.md

 You can employment history experience and other information at my Linkedin [page](https://uk.linkedin.com/in/danielvanstrien)

-## CPD

-This is a non-comprehensive list of CPD type activities I have undertaken recently.
+Below is a non comprehensive list of my publications, events I was spoken or participated in and courses I have taken.

 ## Publications
 Daniel van Strien, "An Introduction to Version Control Using GitHub Desktop," Programming Historian (17 June 2016),[ http://programminghistorian.org/lessons/getting-started-with-github-desktop](http://programminghistorian.org/lessons/getting-started-with-github-desktop)